Is Technology Robbing Our Riding Experience? | 2019 Perspective [Video]

 Bikers fall into two camps when it comes to new technology.
 Those who decry all new technology as ‘cheating’, and those keen to embrace all the tech advantages they can get their hands on.
 Tom Byrne, a motorcyclist and writer for Revzilla Motorsports, pointed out that one of the main advantages of new technology is its ability to improve safety for riders, car drivers and pedestrians alike.

 Whatever old-school bikers think, though, these new technologies are not about to go anywhere.
 Harley Davidson has responded to a depressing 6.8% drop in global sales by rallying behind new tech.
-They just acquired Alta Motors, which has been producing electric motorbikes since 2010.
-The first Harley Davidson electric motorcycle will be released in 2019.
+They acquired Alta Motors, which has been producing electric motorbikes since 2010.
+The first Harley Davidson electric motorcycle was released in 2019.

 The rise of motorcycle technology